-Nothing is more frustrating than when you are about to make dinner, and you can’t find the recipe.
+Nothing is more frustrating than when you are about to make dinner and can’t find the recipe.
 You try searching for it but can’t remember the name.
 Getting food on the table is a priority, and now it’s delayed.
 It has happened to me more times than I can count.
 Then I started thinking about online recipe organizers.

 Want to make your digital cookbook?